KBMY: News and programming

-When KBMY/KMCY signed on in 1985, the stations originated and aired a local newscast with on-location ENG and studio news coverage for the Bismarck and Minot areas.
+When KBMY/KMCY signed on in 1985, the stations originated and aired a local newscast at 10 p.m. with on-location ENG and studio news coverage for the Bismarck and Minot areas.
+With fewer reporters than KX Television and Meyer Television, as well as a smaller footprint (only two transmitters to four apiece for their competitors), KBMY concentrated on in-depth reporting.
 However, despite Forum's resources and legacy in North Dakota (sister stations WDAY/WDAZ are among the strongest ABC affiliates in the nation), KBMY/KMCY made almost no headway against Meyer Television and KX Television.
-Forum shelved this first attempt at a local newscast in March 1989 due to concerns about costs, with the nationally syndicated USA Today: The Television Show occupying the 10:00 p.m. newscast's former timeslot in KBMY/KMCY's schedule.
+Forum shelved this first attempt at a local newscast in March 1989 due to concerns about costs; a new reporter was to have moved from California before the shutdown.
+The nationally syndicated USA Today: The Television Show took over the newscast's former timeslot in KBMY/KMCY's schedule.

 For the next quarter-century, the stations were among the few Big Three affiliates in the nation with no long form newscasts.
 From the mid-1990s to 2014, the closest thing to a newscast on the stations was Good Morning West Dakota, a 30-minute morning show produced by Bismarck radio station KBMR.
 Even then, there were no local cut-ins during Good Morning America.

 Starting in 2014, WDAY-TV began reorienting its newscasts to a statewide focus, and gradually began simulcasting them on KBMY/KMCY.
 The Sunday 5:30 p.m.
 (Central Time) newscast was the first rolled out to Bismarck, in February 2014.
-First News broadcasts during weekday mornings from 5:00 a.m. to 7:00 a.m.
-(Central Time) debuted in April 2014, and the stations began airing WDAY's 5:00 p.m.
+First News broadcasts during weekday mornings from 5 a.m. to 7 a.m.
+(Central Time) debuted in April 2014, and the stations began airing WDAY's 5 p.m.
 (Central Time) weekday newscast in August 2014.
 Local cut-ins during Good Morning America are broadcast from WDAY-TV's studios.
-WDAY's 6 p.m. newscast debuted on September 14, 2015 with the 10 p.m. news starting on December 5, 2016.
+WDAY's 6 p.m. newscast debuted on September 14, 2015, with the 10 p.m. news starting on December 5, 2016.

 The stations do not produce much local content, mostly serving as "pass-throughs" for automated programming from ABC and WDAY/WDAZ.

 KBMY and KMCY sign off on Monday mornings at 4:30 a.m., returning to the air just minutes later.

-Syndicated programming on KBMY/KMCY includes Live with Kelly and Ryan, Family Feud, Tamron Hall, Judge Judy and Entertainment Tonight among others.
-KBMY/KMCY is one of a few ABC affiliates to air paid programming on weekdays.